 “Many people tend to believe that you can guess based on which side the placenta is forming, but it really is just a 50/50 chance of an accurate prediction,” Eliza Flynn from Biamother, says.

 “In addition to this, each expectant mother carries their baby differently, and every baby develops at a different speed, therefore images may not be accurate.
 For example, the development of a baby at 8 weeks and 3 days, could actually be the same as another baby at 7 weeks, 6 days, so it is hard to make an accurate prediction.
 The main theory is dependent on which side your placenta is on; if the placenta is on your right, it is a girl, and if it is on the left, it’s a boy.

 “However, there is no scientific evidence to back this up and it is highly unlikely that this theory has any validity.”

-And if you’re past nine weeks it is considered too late to use Ramzi’s theory, as it is impossible to tell where the placenta originally implanted.
-But, you could still use other methods, such as the Chinese birth predictor, to try and work out if you’re carrying a baby boy or a baby girl before your 20 week scan.
+But, you could still use other methods to try and work out if you’re carrying a baby boy or a baby girl before your 20 week scan.

 The Skull Theory can be tried once you have your 12 weeks scan, or if you develop a natural line on your stomach during your pregnancy (known as the Linea Nigra) then this is also apparently a good indicator if you might have a boy or girl.